 - Allow a minimum of 7 to 14 days post treatment for hair to “fall out" or shed from the skin.

-- On average clients experience 20-30% less regrowth after each treatment.
+- On average, clients experience up to 30% reduction after each treatment.

 - For best results, allow your technician(s) to customize your treatment schedule based on your needs.

-- Be advised, clients may not bring children under 16 to their appointments.
+- Be advised, clients may not bring children under the age of 16 to their appointments.

 - If blisters occur, do not puncture.
 If skin is broken, apply an antibiotic ointment until healed.

-- Over the counter medication is recommended for post treatment discomfort or you may apply Restorative Gel (highest recommended), cool towels, ice packs or aloe vera to alleviate discomfort due to heat.
+- Over the counter medication is recommended for post treatment discomfort.
+You may also apply Restorative Gel (highest recommended), cool towels, ice packs or aloe vera to alleviate discomfort due to heat.

 - Avoid any additional laser treatments or chemical procedures on the treated area for at least 2

-- Use a broad spectrum UVA/UVB SPF 30 or higher is critical when receiving laser treatments and
+- Using a broad spectrum UVA/UVB SPF 30 or higher is critical when receiving laser treatments and

-swelling, histamine reaction, or blistering call or come in for instructions on treatment.
+swelling, a histamine reaction, or blistering, call or come in for instructions on treatment.